tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 ### Polymorphic

-The polymorphic attribute lookup is shared by
+The polymorphic attribute lookup is the common transition target of several different monomorphic *instance* lookups---the ones that only store field offsets.
+It is different from the monomorphic lookups in that it has to check against multiple stored layout IDs, so we do not further specialize the polymorphic case into instance vs type bound method cases.

 ```cpp
 HANDLER_INLINE Continue Interpreter::doLoadAttrPolymorphic(Thread* thread,